Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 ## Deep reinforcement learning

+> [Update 2017-03-09] Reinforcement learning does not work now, wait for fix.

 If you want some chance to further improve your model, here I implemented a reinforcement learning architecture inspired by [Li et al., 2016][b3].
 Just enable the reinforce_learn option in `config.py`, you might want to add your own rule in `step_rf()` function in `lib/seq2seq_mode.py`.